sahaj23/Select-Eleven/README.md

 # SelectEleven

-You can access this webapp on https://angular-http-demo-be998.web.app/login Authentication part is yet to be added, meanwhile we can use the following credentials for admina dn guest access:
+You can access this webapp on https://angular-http-demo-be998.web.app/login Authentication part is yet to be added, meanwhile we can use the following credentials for admin and guest access:

 Admin:
 Username: admin